Canada’s best low interest credit cards 2022

 It’s tempting to choose credit cards that offer rewards or cash back, but these cards are really only worth using if you have the ability to pay off your credit card in full every month.
 Otherwise, you’ll rack up interest charges that far outpace the value of your rewards.
 Say we take the same example above: $1,000 in debt on a credit card with a 19.99% APR gets you around 0.0548% (19.99%/365), or just over $0.54, in interest charges every single day.

-For the best low-interest credit cards 2021 ranking, we selected low interest rate credit cards based on their annual purchase interest rate (APR).
+For the best low-interest credit cards 2022 ranking, we selected low-interest-rate credit cards based on their annual percentage rate (APR).
 Our methodology also took into consideration other factors, including balance transfer offers, purchase protection, insurance perks and annual fees.

 ‡MoneySense.ca and Ratehub.ca are both owned by parent company Ratehub Inc. We may be partnered with some financial institutions, but this does not influence the “Canada’s Best Credit Card” rankings.
 You can read more about this in our Editorial Code of Conduct.